 This is mostly self-explanatory, but you need to stay away from these substances.
 Some clients, however, try to sneak these in, but they will impede your progress instead of helping you recover.
 I addition, there is no need to carry them, because your belongings will be searched before you enter the facility.

 If you carry any dangerous item, this will not be allowed inside – for your own safety and that of others.
 Otherwise, they will be confiscated during the search.

-Tools that help in consumption of drugs and alcohol (paraphernalia)
+Tools that help in the consumption of drugs and alcohol (paraphernalia)

-This will include even syringes, or any other tools that glorifies or advertises the use of alcohol and drugs.
+This will include even syringes or any other tools that glorify or advertises the use of alcohol and drugs.